gprinc/sia-tps/tp5/README.md

 - `letters`: amount of items.
 Its default value is 5.

 - `activation_method`: the activation method to be used.
-If its 0 then ...., if its 1 then ...., if its 2 then ...., other values is.... .
+If its 0 then sigmoid, if its 1 then Relu, if its 2 then LeakyRelu, other values is SoftPlus .
 Its default value is 0.

 - `layer_size`: the amount of layers to use.
 Its default value is 5.